katomaso/wip/README.md

 If you are waiting for something/someone then just setup yourself a reminder with repeated notifications.
 Are you waiting for tests that usually take 30 minutes?
 Set yourself reminder in 30 minutes with 10 minutes repeat.
 Waiting for a colleague?
 1 day reminder with 2 hours repeat sounds good?

-## Save your work as a worksheet
+## Save your workflow

-Export your work as a template for other or for yourself later.
-Play it with all the timings that you have used.
+Did you create detailed process and want to save it for later?
+No problem!